-Today, the average company’s workforce is not able to continuously refresh the knowledge and skill levels needed to capitalize on new business opportunities.
+Today, the average company’s workforce in Germany is not able to continuously refresh the knowledge and skill levels needed to capitalize on new business opportunities.
 This situation threatens to worsen over time.
 Here’s a different approach: machine learning and artificial intelligence solutions can proactively offer the workforce an entirely new, future-oriented learning experience across devices and channels—one that is customized, personalized, dynamic and predictive.

 Being bold with “new skilling” bets

-Business leaders know that thriving in the digital age requires them to take on the disruptive forces changing their industry—with speed, confidence and bold new bets.
+German business leaders know that thriving in the digital age requires them to take on the disruptive forces changing their industry—with speed, confidence and bold new bets.
 Nothing less than a similarly bold approach to “new skilling” will prepare the workforce to support continuous innovation and growth.
 New skilling programs should be driven by innovation, aligned with dynamic business objectives and designed to improve business performance.

 By adopting a zero-based mindset, leading companies can take a clean-sheet approach to redesigning the learning organization with clear objectives in mind—for example, reducing time to implementation and improving speed to competency.
 Resources can be shifted from initiatives that aren’t contributing to desired business outcomes, to ones that will.

 German companies should reinvent themselves to deliver more personalized employee learning experiences based on roles, job profiles and competency-based assessments.
 Artificial intelligence and predictive analytics technologies can offer guidance by understanding employee profiles and then matching a person’s situation to available learning.

 One caveat: Using employee data for either current or future roles is complicated.
 Based on our research, about half of organizations’ workforces in Germany have concerns about data collection.
 Responsible leaders will develop their learning programs in a way that builds trust in how data is collected and used, and that focuses on outcomes that benefit employees as well as the business.